projectcalico/calico/calico/maintenance/clis/calicoctl/install.md

 ```

 #### Install calicoctl as a Kubernetes pod

-Use the YAML that matches your datastore type to deploy the `calicoctl` container to your nodes.
+/nUse the YAML that matches your datastore type to deploy the `calicoctl` container to your nodes.

 - **etcd**